chavarera/PythonScript/DataStructureAndAlgorithm/LinkedList.md

 - A linked list can store any type of data such as int, float, string, and others.
 - A linked list is an ordered collection of values.
 Linked lists are similar to arrays in the sense that they contain objects in a linear order.
 - A linked list is considered a recursive data structure because it has a recursive definition.
-- Data in Linked list is not stored in the contiguous memory location. if the contiguous memory location is not available linked list store the data.
+- Data on the Linked list is not stored in the contiguous memory location. if the contiguous memory location is not available linked list store the data.
 - A linked list is linear data structure it contains nodes and each node contains two different parts